Wimbledon Foundation Partnership

 The Wimbledon Foundation and the British Red Cross united in partnership in 2020 to provide critical support to communities affected by disasters and emergencies.

 Together, we invested in the British Red Cross’ Hardship Fund, which provided nearly £4.5m in cash grants to vulnerable people during the Covid-19 crisis.
-Since then, the partnership has been a lifeline to many people in the UK and around the world, with the Wimbledon Foundation supporting the British Red Cross Disaster Fund and regularly donating gifts in kind to our service users and retail shops.
+Since then, the partnership has been a lifeline to many people in the UK and around the world.
+The Wimbledon Foundation is part of the British Red Cross Disaster Relief Alliance, supports our Disaster Fund and regularly donates gifts in kind to the people we help and retail shops.

 As the charity of an international sporting event, it is important to us that we are supporting people not just in our own local communities but also internationally, particularly in times of crisis.